 The road where I walk most days has only a moderate amount of traffic.
 Near my house it’s paved, but further on it turns to gravel.
 There’s no posted speed limit, but most drivers don’t exceed thirty miles an hour.
-Besides being a routine that keeps me healthy, walking is also a time when I can concentrate on trying to remember myself and put aside the cares and identifications of my day to day life.
-I have many little exercises that I use to keep myself focused in the moment, but in truth often to see what is front of me is exercise enough.
-Over the years I have found that walking can clear the mind of stagnant thoughts because as you make you way down the road the impressions constantly change.
+Besides being a routine that keeps me healthy, walking is also a time when I can concentrate on trying to remember myself and put aside the cares and identifications of my day-to-day life.
+I have many little exercises that I use to keep myself focused in the moment, but in truth often to see what is in front of me is exercise enough.
+Over the years I have found that walking can clear my mind of stagnant thoughts because as I make my way down the road the impressions constantly change.
 This continuous stream of new impressions is an antidote to a mind caught in an obsession.

 Of course this is not always the case.
 Sometimes an impression is so powerful that it cannot be buffered or put aside.
 Anybody who has lived in a large city for any length of time is likely to have witnessed a number of accidents that are a stark reminder of our fragility.
 Twice I have seen someone hit by a car, once in Vilnius and once in London.